The Best C# .NET Web Application Tech Stack: Deploying to Azure

 For some kind of reference as to what the community prefers, we can see the number of questions in Stack Overflow for each category:

 The Azure Functions tag has the most questions with over 13,300 at the time I’m writing this, followed by Azure App Service with 10,600 questions.
 AKS and Service Fabric are similar with 2720 and 3115 questions, though I suppose a lot of questions are relevant just to Kubernetes tag, which has almost 50,000 questions.
 Azure CDN has more questions than Static Web Apps, but note that CDN has been around much longer.
 The same goes for Container Apps that only has 48 questions but this is a brand new offering that got to GA just over two months ago.

 All in all, there aren’t a lot of surprises here, at least for me, though I expected App Service to be more popular than Functions.
 But there are so many variables with this type of comparison that any meaningful insight is almost impossible.

 There sure are a lot of options to choose from, but as we talked about so far, your application’s natural constraints make the choice much easier.
 Here are a few rules of thumb and a few opinionated recommendations:

 So we chose the client side, the server side, and now the deployment strategy on Azure.
 Is there anything left to choose?
 Well, there’s always something more to develop, we’re not making a bridge here.
-One of the most important parts of an application is the database(s) you’re going to use.
-Another part is the authentication and authorization mechanism.
-In the next two articles, we’re going to do just that: choose the database and authentication technologies.
-We’ll take a close look at Microsoft and Azure but also at some other popular offerings that exist in the wild.
+One of the most important parts of an application is the database(s) you’re going to use, which you can read about in the next part of the series The Best C# .NET Web Application Tech Stack: Choosing a Database.

 Hope you enjoyed this one, cheers.